deeps-03/AI-Logs-demo/README.md

         *   **Configuration errors:** Typos or incorrect values in `docker-compose.yml` or service-specific configuration files.
         *   **Image issues:** Problems pulling or building a Docker image.
 *   If Python scripts fail with `ModuleNotFoundError`, ensure your virtual environment is activated and dependencies are installed (`pip install -r requirements.txt`).
+*   **Deactivating the Virtual Environment:**
+    *   To deactivate your virtual environment, simply type `deactivate` in your terminal.
+    *   You should deactivate it when you are done working on this project or when you want to switch to another project that uses different Python dependencies.
+Deactivating returns your terminal to the system's default Python environment.
 *   If Grafana shows "No data", double-check your data source URL (`http://victoria-metrics:8428`) and the time range selected on your dashboard.
 *   The anomaly detection feature is planned for future implementation and is not fully integrated in the initial setup instructions.